mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

-Purists loudly advocate nullable types, monads, all that crap might not only help us to catch errors on compilation stage (static code analysis stage for interpreted languages,) but even might obsolete tests.
-Well, matbe.
+Purists loudly advocate nullable types, monads, all that crap might not only help us to catch errors on compilation stage (static code analysis stage for interpreted languages,) but it even might obsolete tests.
+Well, maybe.
 In academical research papers dealing with toy datasets.
-But in the real life the code as νούμενον, as Kant’s “Ding an sich” makes a little sense.
+But in the real life, the code as _νούμενον_, as Kant’s _Ding an sich_ makes a little sense.
 To bring a value, the code must operate with some input data.
 And unless you are a prison director, you are hardly able to convince your users bringing input data to always provide a bullet-proof valid datasets.